NoroffFEU/development-platforms/src/content/docs/baas/PocketBase/pocketBase-case-study-corrado1982.md

 - Simple REST-ish API
 - Easy to migrate

-Describe the primary purpose of the tool that you have selected.
-Which problems does it solve?
-Is there something unique about this tool?
-How can it be useful to developers?

 | Feature                                          | Description                                                            |
 | ------------------------------------------------ | ---------------------------------------------------------------------- |
 | Real-time relational database                    | Necessary to make a chat in your application.                          |